Buddy diving: Alternatives

 The three alternatives, solo diving, diving in teams of three, and diving as an individual in a large group, may have disadvantages when compared to the buddy system, especially for the novice:

 Although solo diving is practiced by some recreational divers, it is only considered acceptably safe if the diver is totally self-sufficient.
-This usually entails a completely redundant gas supply, such as a pony bottle or an isolation manifold, and the competence to use it in an emergency.
+This usually entails a completely redundant gas supply, such as a bailout bottle or isolation-manifolded twin cylinders, and the competence to use it in an emergency.
 Self-rescue is not possible in some cases, such as severe cases of entrapment in ropes and nets and during medical emergencies where the diver loses consciousness or is otherwise severely impaired in their ability to respond appropriately.
+A considerably higher standard of competence is generally required of solo divers, even taking into account the differences due to the absence of a buddy, as can be seen by comparing minimum standards for Solo Diver and Autonomous diver certification.

 Three diver teams can be effective for safety and backup, as generally, a problem that requires assistance affects only one diver, and having two divers to assist can be helpful.
 However, this procedure requires a considerably greater level of attention to group coherence.
-It is usually used by technical divers in cave and wreck penetration, where the advantages are sufficient to compensate for the added task loading, and the divers are competent to manage the additional complexity.
+It is usually used by technical divers in cave and wreck penetration diving, where the advantages are sufficient to compensate for the added task loading, and the divers are competent to manage the additional complexity.

 The system of group diving, where a group of tourists are taken on a sightseeing tour of a dive site by a dive leader and "sheepdog" assistant, who brings up the rear and herds the stragglers, is often practiced when the visibility is sufficient for it to be practicable.
 The divers in such groups may be entirely unfamiliar with each other.
 In this system, especially in large groups, poor visibility or strong currents, the weak, inexperienced, or inattentive individual divers can easily become detached from the group and lose the protection of stronger or more competent divers in the group.
-Communication is often difficult in these groups leading to increased risk, but they are not left with sole responsibility for a stranger of unknown competence.
+Communication is often difficult in these groups leading to increased risk, but the client divers are not left with sole responsibility for a stranger of unknown competence.
 The "sheepdog" assistant is given the responsibility of being buddy to all the divers in the group, while not having a buddy of their own.

+In professional diving, a working diver is supported by a diving team, which will include a standby diver ready to go to the assistance of the working diver.